Skip to main content

 Beagle: Temperament, Care & Lifespan

-MediumEnergy: Moderate-HighKids: Often
+MediumEnergy: Moderate to HighKids: Often

 Golden Retriever: Temperament, Care & Lifespan

-Learn about Golden Retriever temperament, size, lifespan, heavy shedding, grooming commitment, exercise needs, and how these traits can show up in shelter dogs and mixes.
+Learn about Golden Retriever temperament, heavy shedding, grooming commitment, exercise needs, and whether this family-friendly breed fits your home and lifestyle.

-LargeEnergy: Moderate-HighKids: Yes
+LargeEnergy: Moderate to HighKids: Yes